Have you every felt completely numb. So overwhelmed and yet somehow frozen in place, unable to process what’s happening?

 The point is – you should not, and, in fact, cannot do all of this by yourself.
 I’m by no means claiming that you are dependent or incapable.
 You are totally magnificent and you have the insight, intuition and ability to do incredible things (for the world and for yourself).
 But having a group of people who love you, care greatly for you and have your back is not only uplifting and inspiring, it’s necessary and endlessly healing.

 Who lifts you up?
-Who do you feel happy and comfortable with?
+What wonderful people make you feel happy and comfortable?
 Who do you feel safe baring your soul to?
-Who makes you laugh and forget the world and your woes?
+Or makes you laugh and forget the world and your woes?

 These are your people.
-Cherish them, be open with them about your life and your needs, share in their’s.
+Cherish them, be open with them about your life and your needs and share in their’s as well.
 Let them know how grateful you are for their love and support.
 You will be better for it.
 And so will your health.

 And on that note…

-Building your tribe is not only about embracing and opening yourself up to loving, supportive people… It’s also about removing yourself from toxic relationships.
+Building your support system is not only about embracing and opening yourself up to loving, supportive people… It’s also about removing yourself from toxic relationships.

 Is there someone in your life who leaves you feeling drained or anxious?
 Are you walking on egg shells with anyone?
 Keeping your true self hidden for fear of rejection or judgement.
 These aren’t your people.
 And while it can be difficult to admit to yourself that a relationship isn’t healthy, it’s better for you both in the end.